 - Be sure to verify that the moment limiter override switch is at OFF position before operating the crane. - Do not attempt the crane operation when the moment limiter override switch is at ON position.
 The moment limiter override switch is permitted to be at ON position only during the inspection or maintenance works. - Crane works are not possible when the outriggers are placed in extension condition.
 Also, the crane work becomes halted when an outrigger support leaves the ground during the crane work.
 Securely place the crane in the extension condition, and avoid operations and works that may cause the machine to vibrate when working with the crane. - Attempt to work beyond the capacity of the machine may cause serious accidents and failures caused by for instance tripping or fluctuation.
-Observe the rated total load chart when working with the crane. - Do not travel with a load being hoisted under any circumstance.
-Such attempt may cause the crane to trip and may result in serious bodily accidents.
+Observe the rated total load chart when working with the crane. - Be sure to follow the usage conditions when traveling with a hoisted load.
+This may cause the crane to fall over resulting in serious accidents.